camunda/camunda-docs/docs/apis-tools/grpc.md

 Returned if:

-- No resource exists with the given key
+- No resource exists with the given key.

 ##### GRPC_STATUS_FAILED_PRECONDITION